habibcilmd-cardiologist/dr-cil/content/en/blog/mitraclip-tricuspid-valve-interventions/index.md

 ---
-title: "MitraClip and Tricuspid Valve Interventions - Minimally Invasive Valve Treatment"
+title: MitraClip and Tricuspid Valve Interventions - Minimally Invasive Valve Treatment
-description: "MitraClip and tricuspid valve interventions in Istanbul.
+description: MitraClip and tricuspid valve interventions in Istanbul.
 Assoc.
+Prof.
-Prof. Dr. Habib Çil treats mitral and tricuspid regurgitation.
+  Dr. Habib Çil treats mitral and tricuspid regurgitation.
 Minimally invasive catheter method.
-Avrasya Hospital."
+Avrasya Hospital.
 date: 2024-12-05
 lastmod: 2024-12-05
 draft: false
-author: "Assoc.
-Prof. Dr. Habib ÇİL"
+author: Assoc.
+Prof. Dr. Habib ÇİL
-categories: ["Interventional Cardiology"]
+categories:
+- Interventional Cardiology
 tags:
-    [
-        "mitraclip",
-        "tricuspid valve",
-        "mitral regurgitation",
-        "catheter treatment",
-        "minimally invasive valve treatment",
-    ]
+- Heart Valve Diseases
-translationKey: "mitraclip-tricuspid-interventions"
+translationKey: mitraclip-tricuspid-interventions
 showTableOfContents: true
 faq:
-    - question: "Is MitraClip surgery or a catheter procedure?"
+- question: Is MitraClip surgery or a catheter procedure?
-      answer: "MitraClip is not open-heart surgery.
-It is a minimally invasive procedure performed via catheter through the groin.
+  answer: MitraClip is not open-heart surgery.
+It is a minimally invasive procedure
+    performed via catheter through the groin.
 It is done under general anesthesia but does not require opening the chest or using a heart-lung machine.
-Therefore, recovery time is much shorter and complication risk is lower."
+Therefore, recovery time is much shorter and complication risk is lower.
-    - question: "How long does MitraClip procedure take and how long is hospital stay?"
+- question: How long does MitraClip procedure take and how long is hospital stay?
-      answer: "MitraClip procedure typically takes 2-4 hours.
-Hospital stay is 1-3 days for uncomplicated cases.
+  answer: MitraClip procedure typically takes 2-4 hours.
+Hospital stay is 1-3 days
+    for uncomplicated cases.
 Considering that open-heart surgery requires 7-10 days of hospitalization, this is a significant advantage.
-Most patients can walk 24-48 hours after the procedure."
+Most patients can walk 24-48 hours after the procedure.
-    - question: "Is tricuspid valve regurgitation dangerous?"
+- question: Is tricuspid valve regurgitation dangerous?
-      answer: "Severe tricuspid regurgitation can lead to right heart failure and significantly reduce quality of life.
+  answer: Severe tricuspid regurgitation can lead to right heart failure and significantly
+    reduce quality of life.
 It causes symptoms such as leg swelling, fluid accumulation in the abdomen, liver enlargement, and fatigue.
 If left untreated, hospitalizations increase and survival decreases.
-Early diagnosis and appropriate treatment can prevent these complications."
+Early diagnosis and appropriate treatment can prevent these complications.
-    - question: "Which patients are suitable for MitraClip?"
+- question: Which patients are suitable for MitraClip?
-      answer: "MitraClip is performed on patients with severe mitral regurgitation who are at high risk for open-heart surgery.
+  answer: MitraClip is performed on patients with severe mitral regurgitation who
+    are at high risk for open-heart surgery.
 It is an ideal option for patients at high surgical risk due to advanced age, low heart function, comorbidities, or previous heart surgeries.
-Additionally, valve anatomy must be suitable."
+Additionally, valve anatomy must be suitable.
-    - question: "When can I return to normal life after MitraClip?"
+- question: When can I return to normal life after MitraClip?
-      answer: "Most patients can return to daily activities within 1-2 weeks.
-Light exercise can begin after 1 week, heavy lifting and intense exercise after 4-6 weeks.
+  answer: Most patients can return to daily activities within 1-2 weeks.
+Light exercise
+    can begin after 1 week, heavy lifting and intense exercise after 4-6 weeks.
 Since this period is 2-3 months for open-heart surgery, MitraClip provides a significant advantage.
-However, each patient's recovery process is different."
+However, each patient's recovery process is different.
-    - question: "What methods are used for tricuspid valve interventions?"
+- question: What methods are used for tricuspid valve interventions?
-      answer: "Catheter methods such as TriClip, PASCAL, and Cardioband have been developed for tricuspid regurgitation.
+  answer: Catheter methods such as TriClip, PASCAL, and Cardioband have been developed
+    for tricuspid regurgitation.
 These methods are applied minimally invasively similar to MitraClip.
 Although not yet as widespread as MitraClip, they show promising results especially in patients at high surgical risk.
-Method selection is based on patient anatomy and clinical condition."
+Method selection is based on patient anatomy and clinical condition.
-    - question: "What is the success rate of MitraClip procedure?"
+- question: What is the success rate of MitraClip procedure?
-      answer: "The technical success rate of MitraClip procedure is 80-90%.
-In most patients, mitral regurgitation is significantly reduced and symptoms improve.
+  answer: The technical success rate of MitraClip procedure is 80-90%.
+In most patients,
+    mitral regurgitation is significantly reduced and symptoms improve.
 Quality of life increases, hospitalizations decrease, and survival advantage is provided in some patient groups.
-Success rate is even higher in experienced centers and with appropriate patient selection."
+Success rate is even higher in experienced centers and with appropriate patient selection.
-    - question: "What are the risks of MitraClip procedure?"
+- question: What are the risks of MitraClip procedure?
-      answer: "Since MitraClip is a minimally invasive procedure, complication risk is low.
+  answer: Since MitraClip is a minimally invasive procedure, complication risk is
+    low.
 Possible risks include clip detachment (2-3%), mitral stenosis formation, vascular complications, bleeding, and infection.
 Serious complications are rare and risk is even lower in experienced centers.
-Risks are minimized with detailed pre-procedure evaluation."
+Risks are minimized with detailed pre-procedure evaluation.
-    - question: "Do I need to continue medication after MitraClip?"
+- question: Do I need to continue medication after MitraClip?
-      answer: "Yes, heart failure medications should be continued after MitraClip.
-Blood thinners are used for the first 3-6 months after the procedure.
+  answer: Yes, heart failure medications should be continued after MitraClip.
+Blood
+    thinners are used for the first 3-6 months after the procedure.
 Additionally, heart failure medications such as ACE inhibitors, beta blockers, and diuretics are optimized.
 Medication therapy and MitraClip together provide the best results.
-Medication changes should be made under doctor supervision."
+    Medication changes should be made under doctor supervision.
-    - question: "Can tricuspid valve regurgitation resolve on its own?"
+- question: Can tricuspid valve regurgitation resolve on its own?
-      answer: "Functional (secondary) tricuspid regurgitation may decrease if the underlying cause is treated.
+  answer: Functional (secondary) tricuspid regurgitation may decrease if the underlying
+    cause is treated.
 For example, if mitral valve disease is corrected or heart failure treatment is optimized, tricuspid regurgitation may also improve.
 However, severe and long-standing regurgitation is usually permanent and requires treatment.
-Early intervention provides better results."
+Early intervention provides better results.
 ---

 {{< lead >}}